 Maurice Roy, manager of permits and licensing, presented the 2022 year-end report to council Jan.
 23.

 He said it was a busy year and expressed kudos to Debbie Wood, one of the city’s bylaw enforcement officers, for handling a large workload for a good portion of the summer after one employee left.
+The staff person left at the beginning of the summer and another person wasn’t hired until September.

 Roy noted about $11,400 was spent in 2022 on remediation costs of encampments, costs that were incurred by the city’s public works department which was asked to help.
 Encampments requiring such ‘environmental remediation’ included three in February, four in March, three in April, six in May, five in July, one in August, one in September, one in October and one in December.